bgamari/ghc-wiki-import/explicit-call-stack.md

 - **Higher-order calls**.
 Where does a partially applied function receive its stack trace from?
 Possible options include:

-  1. The lexical call site (corresponding to where the function is mentioned in the source code.
+  1. The lexical call site (corresponding to where the function is mentioned in the source code).
   1. The context in which the function receives a particular argument, for instance the one where it is saturated.

 - **CAFs**.
 The problem with CAFs is that, at least for expensive ones, we want to preserve the sharing of their evaluation.
 Therefore we cannot simply extend them into functions which take a stack trace as an argument - this would cause the CAF to be recomputed at each place where it is called.
 The simplest solution is to make CAFs the roots of call stacks, but it seems like there will be situations where it would be useful to know more about the context in which a CAF was evaluated.